Choosing a Small Business Idea: Sorting the Good Business Ideas from the Bad

 What’s the upside to an exclusive distributorship?
 In the mid-1950s, the brother of my grandmother’s third husband was co-owner of a small car repair garage in Brookline, Massachusetts, when he agreed to import a funny-looking new small car into New England.
 It was called the Volkswagen, and he retained exclusive regional distribution rights for decades to come, making a lot of money in the process.

-Blog Publishing Start-Up: Tough to Make a Living At
+Starting Your Own Blog: Tough to Make a Living

 We all know that the traditional print media—newspapers and magazines—have been devastated by online advertising competition, so why not focus there?
 Isn’t everyone starting an online blog?
 How hard can it be?
 Well, it’s easy to start an online blog.
 But it is nearly impossible to make any significant money at it.